SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-initial-configuration.md

 |Root path|The root path within your data lake for storing the offloaded data.
 With the default path /, data is stored top-level in your storage container.
 You can also store data in a subfolder, provided the folder already exists.
 For example, for storage container *myContainer* and subfolder *mySubFolder*, use */myContainer/mySubFolder* as root path.
 This option is especially useful to hide other data inside the container from {{< product-c8y-iot >}} DataHub, for example, when the container is also used by other users or applications.|
 |Azure Storage shared access key|The access key used for authentication|

 While the other settings are fixed once the initial configuration was saved, the **Azure Storage shared access key** can be changed afterwards.
-Click **Edit**, set a new value, and either click **Save credentials** to save the update or cancel to keep the old value.
+Click **Edit**, set a new value, and either click **Save credentials** to save the update or **Cancel** to keep the old value.

 {{< c8y-admon-info >}}
 Note that the account type must be **StorageV2**, and the **Hierarchical namespace** feature must be activated for the corresponding Azure Storage account.
 It is for performance reasons recommended to set the **Blob access tier** to **Hot**.